• Skip to content

 It can be awkward to be placed in a role and not know what to do or who to go to with questions.

-Provide thorough training and provide an opportunity for new volunteers to ask questions about their job responsibilities.
+Provide thorough training and allow new volunteers to ask questions about their job responsibilities.

 A structured volunteer orientation and training also help provide much-needed information to ensure a smooth onboarding process for new volunteers